bitcoin-wallet/bitcoin-wallet/README.md

 ### PREREQUISITES FOR BUILDING

 You'll need git, a Java 11 SDK and Gradle between 4.4 and 6.9.x for this.
-We'll assume Ubuntu 22.04 LTS (Jammy Jellyfish) for the package installs, which comes with OpenJDK 11 and Gradle 4.4.1 out of the box.
+We'll assume Ubuntu 24.04 LTS (Noble Numbat) for the package installs, which comes with OpenJDK 11 and Gradle 4.4.1 out of the box.

     # first time only